Carla J. Shatz: Research

 Shatz is one of the pioneers who determined some of the basic principles of early brain development.
 She found that the spontaneous activity of neurons in utero is critical for the formation of precise and orderly neural connections in the central nervous system.
 She discovered that waves of spontaneous activity in the retina can alter gene expression and the strength of synaptic connections.
 In 2000, Shatz and colleagues identified MHC Class I molecules as important for neuronal plasticity, a surprising new role for molecules previously thought to have only immune system function.

-Shatz is credited with coining a well-known sentence summarizing Hebbian theory: "Cells that fire together, wire together."
-Although a similar phrase might first have appeared in print in Siegrid Löwel's Science article in January 1992, Shatz had been using it in lectures for a number of years before.
+Shatz is credited with coining a well-known mnemonic summarizing Hebbian theory: "Cells that fire together, wire together."
 In her September 1992 Scientific American article, she wrote, "Segregation to form the columns in the visual cortex [...] proceeds when the two nerves are stimulated asynchronously.
 In a sense, then, cells that fire together wire together.
 The timing of action-potential activity is critical in determining which synaptic connections are strengthened and retained and which are weakened and eliminated."

 Awards

-Shatz has received the following awards and honors:

 Shatz has received the following awards and honors: